National Trust properties offer famillies a great chance to delve into Australian history and culture. These are the best ones that we have found:

 6. Old Melbourne Gaol, Melbourne, VIC

-Built in Belfast, Northern Ireland in 1885, the Polly Woodside traversed the globe for over 80 years, covering 1.5 million kilometres and making 17 round-the-world trips.
-After being sold to National Trust of Australia in 1968 for just one cent, this beautiful ship was decommissioned from its commercial work and moored in Melbourne’s South Wharf precinct to be converted into a floating museum.
-Before this, the Polly Woodside had been the oldest square-rigged, deep-water commercial ship still afloat in the Australasia region!
+It was sold to National Trust of Australia in 1968 for one cent.
+This beautiful ship was decommissioned from its commercial work and moored in Melbourne’s South Wharf precinct to be converted into a floating museum.

-Discover what it was like to live on a commercial ship over century ago by participating in a guided tour, exploring the interactive artefacts gallery, taking in the extraordinary short film and engaging with the enthusiastic crew!
-From theatrical performances to educational programs, the Polly Woodside is a must-see while in Melbourne.
+Families can discover what it was like to live on a commercial ship over a century ago by participating in guided tours and exploring the interactive artefacts gallery.

 9. Home Hill, Devonport, TAS

-Witness an early twentieth-century home brilliantly preserved with its original furnishings, nestled in amongst beautiful gardens.
-Browse century-old memorabilia, explore the rooms that once housed 12 children, and discover the private lives behind two of Australia’s most outstanding politicians.
+At Home Hill families can explore Lyon’s early twentieth-century home with its original furnishings.
+Browse century-old memorabilia.
+Explore the rooms that once housed 12 children, and discover the private lives of the family.